Complex Bounded Operators in Isabelle/HOL: Introduction

 We would also like to stress one limitation of our work: Almost all of our results are for \emph{complex} vector spaces only.
 This is somewhat unfortunate, because a large number of theorems (but not all) hold with essentially the same proofs for both complex and real numbers.
 Isabelle/HOL does not provide a mechanism for stating a theorem in a generic way for both complex and real numbers, so we can only cover both real and complex numbers by duplicating theorems and proofs. \footnote{It is possible to define a type class that captures important axioms that hold for both complex and real numbers, and then prove theorems generically in this type class, with the theorems then automatically applying to reals and complex numbers.
 In fact, we did this in theory \isathyidx{Extra_Ordered_Fields} by introducing a class \isaclassidx{nice_ordered_field} and generalizing a number of lemmas from the Isabelle/HOL distribution from only reals to both reals and complex numbers.
 This approach, however, quickly reaches its limits: For example, if a theorem holds both for complex and real numbers, but with an even slightly different proof, then we cannot prove it for \isaclass{nice_ordered_field}.
+The type class \texttt{RCLike} in Lean's mathlib follows the same approach, with, as far as we can tell, the same drawback.
 And even if we overcome this somehow (e.g., by finding a type class definition that allows a theorem of the form: ``if $P$ holds for reals and complex numbers, then $P$ holds for the type class''), we still face the problem that we cannot define type classes such as ``vector space'' based on this real/complex field numbers because their definition needs to hard-code the associated scalar field.
 Locales \cite{locales} may allow to circumvent that problem, but they are considerably harder to use than type classes.
 We have not explored this approach but it might work.} In fact, we already had to duplicate a number of definitions and lemmas from the Isabelle/HOL distribution which covers only \emph{real} normed vector spaces etc.